 As part of Duvall Homes’ Residential Services and Residential Habilitation, supervision and training are provided to assist the individual with developmental disabilities to acquire, maintain and improve skills related to activities of daily living.
 The services focus on personal hygiene skills such as bathing and oral hygiene; homemaking skills such as food preparation, vacuuming and laundry; and on social and adaptive skills that enable the individual to reside in the community.

-Residential Habilitation Training is developed and implemented to provide clients with opportunities to become more independent in the areas of daily living and self-care activities, and any other skills they would like work on, with the assistance of his or her team members.
-These skills include: Personal Care Skills; Communication & Social Skills; Life Skills of Daily Living; Pre-Vocational Skills; Self Advocacy and more.
+Residential Habilitation Training is developed and implemented by his or her team members.
+Support Team Members include the clients’ family, Residential Program Managers (Group Home Mangers), Direct Support Professionals (DSPs), Qualified Developmental Disabilities Professionals (QDDP), Life Skills Development Coordinator, medical staff, friends and other support people chosen by the resident or participant.
+The managers and DSPs provide clients with assistance and opportunities to become more independent in the areas of daily living, self-care activities and other skills, These skills include: Personal Care Skills; Communication & Social Skills; Life Skills of Daily Living; Pre-Vocational Skills; Self Advocacy and more.

 Life skills, such as food preparation and doing laundry, are taught and supervised by trained professionals required by Florida’s Agency for Persons with Disabilities who maintain quarterly reports that monitor activities of daily living as well as educational, fitness and nutritional goals.

 These reports reflect all information concerning progress and goals completed during the past year.
 Individual Implementation Plans (IIP’s) are the documents created by the QDDP with information collected from the resident/participant, the DSPs, Managers and Wavier Support Coordinator (WSC).
 These personally developed goals are set to achieve the highest level of independence possible and are updated each Support Plan Year.